t0re199/DPNET_DEMO/README.md

 The problems of identifying arrhythmias in ECG has been addressed as **Semi-Supervised Anomaly Detection Task**.
 So, in this context, arrhythmias can be seen as anomalies into normal ECGs.

-The system's core is a Deep Convolutional AutoEncoder to whom i've given the name **DPNet**.
+The system's core is a Deep Convolutional AutoEncoder to whom I've given the name **DPNet**.
 DPNet is not open-suorce (yet?).

 ## Main Idea ##